“They’re a Christian, so why don’t they get to Sunday worship more often?”

-Furthermore, the Sunday centric model assumes people are moving toward the church (when many are moving away), and requires people to come through the front door of Sunday worship if they are to discover the other classes and growth opportunities most churches provide.
+Furthermore, the Sunday centric model assumes people are moving toward the church when many are moving away, and expects people to come through the front door of Sunday worship before they can discover the other classes and growth opportunities most churches provide.
 But what about those who won’t come on Sunday, but still are open to the transforming power and healing of Christ?

 What if we flipped the front door and changed our delivery method?
 What if we found ways to engage seekers and active believers with the teaching and healing message of Jesus beyond Sunday morning?
-What if we spent less time and energy complaining and lamenting those who aren’t coming on Sunday, and found new ways to engage with them where they are at?
-What if we offered more holistic healing pathways and resources that can do what sermons and Bible studies cannot?
+What if we spent less time and energy lamenting those who aren’t coming on Sunday, and instead found new ways to engage with them where they are at?
+What if we offered more holistic healing pathways and counseling resources to do what sermons and Bible Studies cannot?
 Let’s look at the ministry approach and priorities of Jesus himself.